Rails Integration

 rails generate ruby_llm:install

-- Model files with
+- Sets up model files with appropriate

 After running the generator: